Synonyms: Lopid, Jezil, Gen-Fibro

 Approved for: Hyperlipidemia

 Gemfibrozil is an old member of the fibrate class of drugs.
-Fibrates activate peroxisome proliferator-activated receptor-α (PPARα), nuclear receptors involved in lipid metabolism.
-Thereby fibrates reduce triglycerides levels; they are widely prescribed to control cholesterol and for related indications.
+These drugs activate peroxisome proliferator-activated receptor-α (PPARα), nuclear receptors involved in lipid metabolism.
+Fibrates reduce triglyceride levels.
+They are widely prescribed to control cholesterol and for related indications.
+Gemfibrozil came into use in the 1980s and is available as a generic.

-More recently, gemfibrozil in particular has been considered to increase expression of microRNA 107 (see NIH GrantOme).
-Expression of miR107 has been reported to be reduced in Alzheimer's disease and implicated in regulating BACE levels (see Feb 2008 news; Nelson and Wang, 2010; Hebert et al., 2013).
-MiR107 has also been reported to be expressed in cerebrovascular endothelial cells, and proposed as a biomarker for mild cognitive impairment or Alzheimer's disease (Wang et al., 2014; Wang et al., 2015; Liu et al., 2016; Wang et al., 2016).
+Some studies have linked the use of fibrates to reduced AD risk (Defouil et al., 2005).
+More recently, gemfibrozil in particular has been considered to increase expression of microRNA 107 (NIH GrantOme).
+Expression of miR107 has been reported to be reduced in Alzheimer's, which may contribute to the upregulation of BACE levels in this disease (Feb 2008 news; Nelson and Wang, 2010; Hebert et al., 2013).
+MiR107 has also been reported to be expressed in cerebrovascular endothelial cells, and proposed as a biomarker for mild cognitive impairment or Alzheimer's disease (Wang et al., 2016; Wang et al., 2015; Liu et al., 2016; Wang et al., 2016).
 Panels for measuring CSF microRNA in neurodegeneration research are being developed (Wang et al., 2016).

 In May 2014, an NIA-funded trial at the University of Kentucky started to evaluate whether gemfibrozil can safely modulate microRNA-107 levels for the prevention or early stage treatment of AD.
-The study enrolls 48 cognitively normal and 24 mildly impaired (CDR 0.5) participants for a one-year, twice-daily course of 600 mg gemfibrozil or placebo.
-As primary outcomes, the trial assesses adverse events, blood and CSF gemfibrozil levels, and CSF Aβ40 and 42 levels.
+The study enrolled 48 cognitively normal and 24 mildly impaired (CDR 0.5) participants for a one-year, twice-daily course of 600 mg gemfibrozil or placebo.
+As primary outcomes, the trial assessed adverse events, blood and CSF gemfibrozil levels, and CSF Aβ40 and 42 levels.
 Secondary outcomes include two cognitive tests known to be sensitive at early stages, the Free and Cued Selective Reminding Test (FCSRT) and the Paired Associates Learning (PAL) tests.
-The trial is set to run until summer 2016.

 - Nelson PT, Wang WX.
 MiR-107 is reduced in Alzheimer's disease brain neocortex: validation study.
 J Alzheimers Dis.
 2010;21(1):75-9.
 PubMed.